DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 \subsubsection{Dataset split}

-To evaluate model generalization, we adopted a fixed holdout test set with repeated train–validation splits at the cell line–drug pair level.
+To evaluate model generalization, we adopted a fixed holdout test set with repeated train-validation splits at the cell line-drug pair level.
 Specifically, the full dataset was first partitioned into training, validation, and test sets using a 3:1:1 ratio, where the test set was held fixed throughout all experiments and used exclusively for final performance evaluation.
-The remaining training–validation portion was then randomly split into training and validation subsets five times, each with a distinct random seed, to account for variability in model optimization.
+The remaining training-validation portion was then randomly split into training and validation subsets five times, each with a distinct random seed, to account for variability in model optimization.
 Reported performance metrics represent the mean and standard deviation across these five repeated runs.
 This protocol ensures fair comparison across models while providing a robust estimate of predictive performance under a consistent test distribution.